Calendar

 Ages 0 – 18: free

-We accept ICOM and Museumkaart.
+We accept ICOM, Museumkaart and Stadspas voor gratis toegang.
 The Museumkaart is available at the reception desk.

 Accessibility info

 You can find de Appel at Tolstraat 160, next to Cinetol in broedplaats Tempel, and a 5 minute walk from tram stop Van Woustraat. de Appel’s bookshop, archive, reception and foyer are located on the ground floor, and accessible for weelchairs. de Appel exhibition space is located on the first flloor.
 There is a manually operated chair lift available.
-For further questions about accessibility, please contact info@deappel.nl.
+If you plan your visit and would like to use the chair lift, please send an email to info[a]deappel.nl.
+Find our full accessibility info here

 Plan your visit